-Broiler farms are registered with the CA. The operators book the number of birds or day-olds for the next rearing from the hatcheries who import hatching eggs and/or day-olds.
+Broiler farms are registered with the CA. The operators book the number of birds or day-olds for the next rearing from the hatcheries who import hatching eggs and day-olds.
 The farmers do not import any day-olds for themselves but all book through the hatcheries.
 There is no association of poultry breeders and the industry is made up of a quite a number of small farms, all operating individually.
 The number of birds reared has decreased by about 500,000 between 2010 and 2011.
-In 2012, there were 73 operational holdings.
+In 2011, there were 74 operational holdings compared to 89 holdings in 2010.